There are no items in your bag at this time.

 Skin-Renewing Tip #1: Be Diligent About Sunscreen

-It’s OK to be obsessive about some things, like eating healthy and driving safely.
-Daily sunscreen application with a broad-spectrum moisturiser should also be on that list.
+Daily sunscreen application with a broad-spectrum moisturiser or greater should also be on that list.
 It’s the crucial first step in your mission to achieving a visibly younger and even skin tone that regains and maintains a youthful complexion that will stay with you for years to come.

 Paula’s Choice Skincare moisturising sunscreens are a vital part of our skincare routine because unprotected UV exposure is the #1 cause of virtually every sign of ageing you don’t want to see.